 Who built the house?
 Local white masons and their apprentices did the stone and brickwork.
 Local carpenters, assisted by several Monticello slave carpenters, provided the rough structural woodwork.
 The fine woodwork (floors, cornices, and other moldings) was the work of several skilled white joiners, hired from as far away as Philadelphia.
 One Monticello slave, John Hemmings, who trained under the white workman James Dinsmore, became a very able joiner and carpenter. [top]

-Taking the figure of $3587.92, just as an example, and multiplying that by the number of years it took to complete Monticello (28), the total would be $100,461.76.
-However, there are many variables unaccounted for in this calculation and thus it likely only represents a fraction of the true cost of constructing Monticello.
-For example, some of the building materials were purchased, and some were made by hand at Monticello; some materials and labor were not paid for with cash but were bartered; and the cost of food, clothing and housing for enslaved workers is not factored into Jefferson's yearly estimates, either.
-A thorough examination of Jefferson's Memorandum Books might yield a more accurate estimate than the one above, but could probably not ever be considered a definitive figure.
+Taking the figure of $3,587.92, just as an example, and multiplying that by the number of years it took to complete Monticello (28), the total building cost would be $100,461.76.
+However, there are many variables unaccounted for in this calculation and thus it likely represents only a fraction of the true cost of constructing Monticello.
+For example, some of the building materials were purchased, and some were made by hand at Monticello; some materials and labor were not paid for with cash but were bartered; and the cost of food, clothing, and housing for enslaved workers is not factored into Jefferson's yearly estimates, either.
+A thorough examination of Jefferson's memorandum books might yield a more accurate estimate than the one above, but that estimate could probably not be considered a definitive figure.

 Translating such a figure into today's money adds another layer of complication to this question.
-There is no easy way to do this, although there are sources that can serve as a guide in making the attempt (see Further Sources below). [top]
+There is no easy way to make this calculation, although there are sources that can serve as guides in making the attempt (see Further Sources below). [top]

 Which side is the front of the house?
 When most people think of Monticello, they envision the dome and west-facing, columned portico shown on the nickel.
 But the dome and West Portico are not, strictly speaking, the "front" of the house.
 In fact, Jefferson never spoke of a single "front."
 Instead he spoke of both an "east front" and a "west front."
 As in Jefferson's day, visitors today enter through the columned portico of the East Front into the Entrance Hall.
 Presumably only the family and their guests ever used the door on the West Front, which opens into the Parlor. [top]

 How was the house heated and illuminated?
 The house was heated primarily by fireplaces (at the rate of about ten cords of wood per month).
-From 1795 Jefferson used wood-burning stoves both open and closed) in certain rooms.
-In the late 1790s he altered the dimensions of his fireplaces to apply the fuel-saving principles of Count Rumford.
+From 1795, Jefferson used wood-burning stoves (both open and closed) in certain rooms.
+In the late 1790s, he altered the dimensions of his fireplaces to apply the fuel-saving principles of Count von Rumford.
 Candles provided most of the illumination, although Jefferson owned a number of oil-burning lamps as well. [top]

 How was Monticello cooled?
 Cooling Monticello was no easy task in Jefferson's time, although the mountaintop could be a little cooler than the surrounding landscape.
 Windows and doors could be opened to encourage air flow through the house, and family and visitors could seek relief from the heat on the shaded porticoes.
 Jefferson also built what he called "Venetian Porches" on either side of the house, which feature wooden blinds.